 Cash withdrawal limit of savings accounts is Rs.24,ooo per week from bank branches and Rs.50,000 for current accounts.

-ATM withdrawal will remain as same Rs.2500 till further notification from Reserve Bank of India.
+ATM withdrawal will remain as Rs.2400 from 1-2-2017 till further notification from Reserve Bank of India.